section-engineering-education/engineering-education/articles/building-an-appointment-scheduling-telegram-bot/index.md

 ### Conclusion

-In this article, we built an appointment scheduler telegram bot with [Fauna's serverless database](https://fauna.com/).
+In this article, we built an appointment scheduling telegram bot with [Fauna's serverless database](https://fauna.com/).
 We saw how easy it is to integrate Fauna into a Python application and got the chance to explore some of its core features and functionalities.

 The source code of our bot is available on [Github](https://github.com/Chukslord1/FAUNA_APPOINTMENT_SCHEDULER_BOT).
 If you have any questions, don't hesitate to contact me on Twitter: [@](https://twitter.com/LordChuks3)[LordChuks3](https://twitter.com/LordChuks3).